dbosoft/Hosuto/README.md

             var builder = ModulesHost.CreateDefaultBuilder(args);

-            // you can configure a module host builder like a host builder.
+            // you can configure a modules host builder like a host builder.
             // All configurations set with ConfigureHostConfiguration will be shared between all modules. builder.UseEnvironment(EnvironmentName.Development);
             return builder.RunConsoleAsync();